 Using identified tunnels, you can start multiple instances of Connect that will not collide with each other and will not make your tests' traffic transparently tunnel through.

 This allows you to test different localhost servers or access different networks from different tests (a common requirement when running tests on TravisCI.)

-To use this feature, simply start Sauce Connect using the -i flag (or --tunnel-identifier) and provide your own unique identifier string.
+To use this feature, simply start Sauce Connect using the --tunnel-identifier flag (or -i) and provide your own unique identifier string.
 Once the tunnel is up and running, any tests that you want going through this tunnel will need to provide the correct identifier using the tunnel-identifier desired capability.